The Influence Map project maps the flow of intellectual influence for academic entities.

 Influence statistics are computed from Microsoft Academic Graph (MAG) dataset.
 MAG is the data source behind Microsoft Academic Search, indexing data about scientific publication records, citation relationships, as well as authors, institutions, journals, conferences, and fields of study.
 The current influencemap is based on a MAG graph snapshot from 2021-02-15, which will be regularly updated.

 Computing influence scores

 We compute influence as a function of paper citations.Each of the edges of the graph signifies the flow of influence to and from the center node, the strenth of this relation is reflected in the thickness of the edge.

-- The red edges denotes the influence the center has towards the outer entities, i.e., an outer entity citing a paper by the center.
-The blue edges denotes the influence the outer entities have towards the center, i.e., the center cites a paper by an outer entities.
+- The red edges denote the influence the center has towards the outer entities, i.e., an outer entity citing a paper by the center.
+The blue edges denote the influence the outer entities have towards the center, i.e., the center cites a paper by an outer entities.